 Q and A Lectures

-I believe that lectures are better with student interaction and that any ways that we can get students to control the flow and rhythms of the experience are worthwhile.
+I believe that lectures are better with student interaction and that any way that we can get students to control the flow and rhythms of the experience are worthwhile.

-Happily (I had no backup plan), they went with it.
+Happily (I lacked any backup plan and told them as much), they went with it.
 For two hours, we did nothing but Q&A for a class of about 70 students.
 We talked about exceptions to particular rules, boundary cases, real-life examples, complex thought experiments, and a wide range of other things.

 It was great: a full two hours of student-led learning where they focused on the topics or idiosyncrasies that mattered to them at their pace.